"

 Even though there are rests in the anacrusis, can you still hear how the upbeat connects to the downbeat?

-The anacrusis can also be more than one beat.
-The three notes in the anacrusis in Example 3.7.4 are equal to 1½ beats.
+The anacrusis can also consist of more than one beat.
+The three notes in the anacrusis in Example 3.7.4 equal 1½ beats.

 Example 3.7.4.
 Anacrusis: Rossini[14]The Barber of Seville, Overture